HenrikBengtsson/jottr.org-blogdown/content/post/2019-01-11-parallelize-a-for-loop.md

 })
 ```

-If we get this far and have confirmed that we get the expected results, then we're home.
+If we get this far and have **confirmed that we get the expected results**, then we're home.

 From here, there are few ways to parallelize the lapply call.
 The **parallel** package provides the commonly known `mclapply()` and `parLapply()` functions, which are found in many examples and inside several R packages.
 As the author of the **[future]** package, I claim that your life as a developer will be a bit easier if you instead use the future framework.
 It will also bring more power and options to the end user.
 Below are a few options for parallelization.

 ## future.apply::future_lapply()